 There are 134 million patient safety events that occur each year, resulting in $20B in annual costs.
 (1) Incident reporting software supports healthcare organizations in their efforts to prevent patient safety incidents and yields the following outcomes:

 Implementing an incident reporting system provides healthcare teams with standardized incident reporting tools, clinical rounding tools, and streamlined processes that reduce complexity and redundancy.
 This allows clinical teams to focus on delivering safe, high-quality patient care to get closer to zero harm.

 2. Coordinated Care

-Patient safety technology can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
+An incident reporting system can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
 It also helps facilitate the distribution of this information to all authorized members of a patient’s care team.

 A centralized technology hub for team collaboration eliminates the departmental siloed approach to assessing quality indicators, while automated email updates about status changes to patient safety, timelines, or action items keep the entire team informed and engaged.

 Patient involvement in their own care has, in recent years, been recognized as a key component in the advancement of patient safety.

 In 2007, the Joint Commission mandated that healthcare organizations "encourage patients' active involvement in their own care as a patient safety strategy", catalyzing research into how patients may inadvertently precipitate errors, as well as how they may partner with providers to prevent them.
 (2)

 Efforts to engage patients in safety initiatives have focused on three areas (3):